 5th Child’s existence had almost been non-existent because, “9-months later, I was born.
 The name serves as a reminder for me to do something significant with my life and my voice.”
 Writing lyrics as an 11-year-old, 5th Child began producing at 17-years-old when his quest for original beats proved fruitless.
 Moved by the production skills of Just Blaze, Kanye West, DJ Premier, Organized Noize, and No ID – to name a few, his lyrical prowess is impacted by an equally diverse mix of illustrious M.C.’s like Jay-Z, Common, Outkast, Talib Kweli and T.I.

-5th Child has an extensive self-released discography that includes 6 full-length albums and 3 mixtapes.
-His 2012 project Love Letters & Suicide Notes (along with the accompanying mini-tour and extensive promo campaign) earned him the title of Best Hip Hop Artist in the 2013 edition of the Jackson Free Press’ Best of Jackson Awards.
+5th Child has an extensive self-released discography that includes 9 full-length albums and 4 instrumental albums.
+His 2012 project Love Letters & Suicide Notes and 2018's Which Way Is Up? earned him the title of Best Hip Hop Artist in the 2013 and 2019 editions of the Jackson Free Press’ Best of Jackson Awards.
 As a producer, 5th has composed tracks for many Hip Hop/R&B acts including New Orleans’ Dee-1 and Elliot Luv and Mississippi’s Slimm Pusha and Kamikaze.
 5th Child’s delivery and lyrical substance parallels his Mississippi roots while being simultaneously unconventional.
 Graduating from Loyola University with a degree in public relations and a minor in music business, 5th Child’s social cognizance is laced throughout his musical releases.

 Primarily a solo artist, he frequently collaborates with artists of other genres for live performances including the rock band Spacewolf, jazz band The Vibe Doctors, and singer/songwriter Cody Cox.
 His roster includes a mix of charity and for profit shows in venues small and large across the southeastern United States.
 5th Child has rocked hole-in-the wall juke joints in New Orleans to music festivals such as Jackson’s Jubilee and Summer Jams, Farish Street Festival and Atlanta’s A3C Hip-Hop Festival.
 Embracing his educational background, 5th Child has performed at several colleges and universities like Macalaster College, UNO, Xavier, Loyola and Tulane – where he opened for rap heavyweight Drake following the release of So Far Gone.
 5th Child has also been interviewed on a variety of major radio outlets, the most notable being Shade 45’s Sway in the Morning.